IrisC113/study-of-power-outages/README.md

 ### Overview

 This project is part of DSC 80 at UC San Diego.
-The project investigates patterns and causes of power outages using public datasets.
+The project investigates patterns, price and causes of power outages using public datasets.

 ---